cs230-stanford/website-2018-winter/_posts/2018-02-01-project-starter-code.md

 ## Structure of the code

-#TODO: move this to tensorflow / pytorch post
+#TODO: copy this to tensorflow / pytorch post and add more details (model folder)
 The code for each example shares a common structure:
 ```
 data/